 Use your file as a background for YouTube videos, video games, or audiobooks.

 Common text to speech software

 Typecast has a library of over 300+ characters, each used for a unique purpose.
-You can create educational content, news, games, and music using Typecast’s voices and characters.
+You can create educational content, news, music, and even a scenario story using Typecast’s voices and characters.

 Typecast’s deep learning and generative AI gives creators the flexibility to customize their characters and speech according to their needs.